1123/learn-kafka-courses/kafka-streams/README.md

 # Naming convention of the topics

+The topic names indicate whether they are used as input or output topics for the exercises.

+Topics are prefixed by your participant name, such that the participants of this course do not interfere with each other.
+The participant name is read from the environment variable "PARTICIPANT\_NAME".

+To set your participant name on Unix or Linux systems run "export PARTICIPANT\_NAME=your-name".
+If this environment variable is not set, an exception will be thrown.

 ## Running the exercises

-The first step before working with any of streams exercises will be to run `mvn clean package` to make generate all of the Avro objects from the schemas contained in the `/src/main/avro` directory.
+The first step before working with any of streams exercises will be to run `mvn clean package`.
+This will generate all of the Avro classes from the schemas contained in the `/src/main/avro` directory.
+The generated classes are located under `/target/generated-sources/avro`.
+Make sure this directory is marked as a _generated sources root_ folder in your IDE.

 The exercises are self-contained and can be run independently of any other exercise.

 Each streams application will print the records coming into the topology, and the records going out of the topology.
 Also, some streams applications will print to the console from different handlers.
 To that end, you should let each application run for at least 40 seconds, as some of them don't have immediate output.

-Every application uses a utility class,
-`TopicLoader`, which will create the required topics and populate them with some sample data.
+Every application uses a utility class, `TopicLoader`, which will create the required topics and populate them with some sample data.

-Topics are prefixed by your participant name, such that the participants of this course do not interfere with each other.
-The participant name is read from the environment variable "PARTICIPANT\_NAME".

-To set your participant name on Unix or Linux systems run "export PARTICIPANT\_NAME=your-name".
-If this environment variable is not set, an exception will be thrown.

-Finally, to run an exercise from the command line (assuming you are in the root directory of the repo) run one of the following
+Finally, to run an exercise from the command line (assuming you are in the root directory of the repo) run one of the following commands.
+Remember to set and export your PARTICIPANT_NAME environment variable beforehand.
-commands:

 * `mvn exec:java -Dexec.mainClass=io.confluent.developer.ktable.KTableExample`
 * `mvn exec:java -Dexec.mainClass=io.confluent.developer.aggregate.StreamsAggregate`